-The figurehead is believed to come from the brig Samaritan, built in Great Yarmouth at the South Street yard of William Teasdell in 1840.
-She is listed in the Lloyds register as owned by Mr. Thomas merchant, and trading between Liverpool and Trieste.
+The figurehead is believed to come from the brig Samaritan, built at the South Street yard of William Teasdell, Great Yarmouth in 1840.
+She is listed in the Lloyds register as owned by Mr. Thomas merchant, and tradede between Liverpool and Trieste.

-She made her last voyage in 1846 outward bound from Liverpool for Alexandra, and was soon caught in a storm whilst still in the Irish Sea.
-Battling against a lee shore, she struck the Bedruthan Steps just South of Padstow in North Cornwall with the loss of her master, mate and seven of her nine crew.
+She made her last voyage in 1846 outward bound from Liverpool for Alexandra.
+Whilst still in the Irish Seashe was caught in a storm.
+While battling against a lee shore, she struck the Bedruthan Steps just South of Padstow North Cornwall.
+Her master, mate and seven of her nine crew were all drowned.
 The morning after the wreck, her cargo of cotton, silks and brassware were strewn along the beach, to be gathered up by local villagers.

 The Exeter and Plymouth Gazette reported on Saturday the 28th of November 1846 that; More than 20 persons have been summarily committed to Bodmin Gaol with hard labour from 3-5 months for plundering from the brig Samaritan, and her cargo, washed in by the seas, wrecked off St.Eval near Padstow during the late gales.